libvips/libvips/doc/how-it-opens-files.md

 file.

-For this to be possible, the file format needs to be a simple dump of a memory array. libvips supports direct access for vips, 8-bit binary ppm/pbm/pnm, analyse and raw.
+For this to be possible, the file format needs to be a simple dump of a memory array. libvips supports direct access for `.v`, 8-bit binary ppm/pbm/pnm, analyse and raw.

 libvips has a special direct write mode where pixels can be written directly to the file image.
-This is used for the <ulink url="libvips-draw.html">draw operators</ulink>.
+This is used for the [draw operators](?q=draw).

-# Random access via load library
+## Random access via load library

 Some image file formats have libraries which allow true random access to image pixels.
 For example, libtiff lets you read any tile out of a tiled